Why Did Planet Labs Stock Pop Today?

 - 10 stocks we like better than Planet Labs PBC ›

-Planet Labs (NYSE: PL) stock jumped 10.5% through 10 a.m.
-ET this morning -- for no obvious reason.
-No upgrades from Wall Street, nor even a change in price target.
+Planet Labs (NYSE: PL) stock jumped 6% through 9:55 a.m.
+ET this morning -- but don't get too excited.
+There's no actual space news behind today's "giant leap."

-In fact, the closest thing to "news" about this satellite stock... might even be bad news.
+Or no space news relating directly to Planet Labs stock at least.

 Will AI create the world's first trillionaire?
 Our team just released a report on the one little-known company, called an "Indispensable Monopoly" providing the critical technology Nvidia and Intel both need.
 Continue »